The Ultimate Guide to Cleaning a Toilet

 Cleaning the Bowl

 "A lot of super-strong toilet cleaners are so harsh because they then get diluted when you put them into a toilet bowl full of water," says Leslie Reichert, green-cleaning coach and author of The Joy of Green Cleaning.
 She recommends draining the water out of the toilet before applying the cleaning solution.
-"If you get the water out of toilet, you can use a milder cleaner with the same squeaky-clean results," she adds.
+"If you get the water out of the toilet, you can use a milder cleaner with the same squeaky-clean results," she adds.
 Plus, you get a better clean with less work.
 It's easier than it sounds: Simply turn the water valve at the base of the toilet off, flush once, and you're good to go.

 Wipe It Down